sjanahan/professional/resume.md

 ###   **Quotail** | New York, NY
 _Founder_ | June 2015 - March 2016
 * Researched and selected database technology for search engine of trades in the equity option market
-* Designed a scalable, cloud-based API to support 5,000 concurrent users
+* Designed a scalable, cloud-based API in NodeJS to support 5,000 concurrent users
 * Prototyped and developed full stack Tinder-like mobile app for iOS using React Native
 * Created pitch material and presented to VCs, brokerages, and larger audiences